-Raising capital from investors is not an easy process.
+We can help you develop a business plan for investors that is persuasive and clearly outlines the structure of your new business.
+At BusinessPlans, we understand that raising capital from investors is not an easy process.
 Just because you think your business is great doesn’t mean an investor will.
-When pitching investors you need to show them why they show invest with you.
+When pitching investors you need to show them why they should invest with you.
 It needs to be more than a good idea.
-The good idea needs to be enveloped in layer of strong management, professionalism and solid plans of how the business will operate in the future.
+The good idea needs to be enveloped in layers of strong management, professionalism and solid plans of how the business will operate in the future.

 Below are the three main areas you should concentrate on when seeking pitching investors.

-Needless to say the information memorandum must be professionally prepared.
-The content is obviously key.
+Needless to say, the information memorandum must be professionally prepared.
+The content is obviously the key.
 The information memorandum is a marketing document, although is put to higher standards.
 Every statement made in the information memorandum must be able to be validated.
-At the same time it must be written in a manner that demonstrates the enthusiasm and passion of the directors.
+At the same time, it must be written in a manner that demonstrates the enthusiasm and passion of the directors.

 The Pitch Deck is another tool that is good to have tool bag.
-The Pitch Deck summarises the information in presentation such as Powerpoint or Prezi.
-Generally 10 – 15 slides long it is designed to give a ten-minute punchy presentation.
-Ideal for pitching investors in a time limited environment.
-Of course the discussions resulting from the slides could go on indefinitely.
+The Pitch Deck summarises the information in a presentation such as Powerpoint or Prezi.
+Generally, 10 – 15 slides long it is designed to give a ten-minute punchy presentation.
+Ideal for pitching investors in a time-limited environment.
+Of course, the discussions resulting from the slides could go on indefinitely.

 It may necessary for the investor to have access to various people including key customers and other stakeholders.